South West Of Ireland Walking Tour - 7-Day Tour

 - Boat across the Lakes of Killarney.

-- Ferry to Aran Islands and bike hire.
+- Ferry to Aran Islands.

 - The Best of Irish Traditional Music.